tldr-pages/tldr/pages/windows/get-filehash.md

 > Calculate and display a file's hash.
 > More information: <https://docs.microsoft.com/powershell/module/microsoft.powershell.utility/get-filehash>.

-- Get a file's hash using SHA256:
+- Calculate a hash for a specified file using the SHA256 algorithm:

 `Get-FileHash {{path/to/file}}`